 - Any response by management that may be unacceptable to the State Board of Education.

 The CAE also coordinates activities, where possible and considers relying upon the work of their internal and external assurance consulting service providers as needed.
 IAAS may perform advisory and related client service activities, the nature and scope of which will be agreed upon with the client, provided IAAS does not assume management responsibility.

 Opportunities for improving the efficiency of governance, risk management and control processes may be identified during engagements.
 These opportunities will be communicated to the appropriate level of management.

-The Chief Audit Executive has the responsibility to:
+The CAE has the responsibility to: